perfsonar/quality-assurance/integration-testing/docker/bundle-deb-install-tests/README.md

 ### Using a proxy to speed packages download
 If you want to use an HTTP/HTTPS proxy to speed up downloading of packages for the different images and to run the install tests (so both at Docker build and run time), you can do it this way: `useproxy=yes proxy=172.17.0.1:3128 ./test_install_instructions.sh $REPO $OS $BUNDLE`  The given proxy variable will be used to set both `$http_proxy` and `$https_proxy` and making `$no_proxy` set to `localhost,127.0.0.1` so that pScheduler calls don't get passed through the proxy.

+And that's the same with the `debug_install` script, it takes the same ENV variables.